OpenJML/OpenJML/README.md

 an [OpenJML Reference Manual](https://openjml.github.io/documentation/OpenJMLUserGuide.pdf), and other resources.

+The OpenJML tool is currently up to date with openjdk-17-ga (as of 7 December 2021).

 Releases numbered 0.16.X and following are installed simply by unzipping the downloaded release file into an empty directory of the user's choice.
-The release includes the executable file ``openjml``, which implements OpenJML.
+The release includes the executable file ``openjml``, which implements OpenJML, the executable ``openjml-java``, which is a build of Java 17 that incorporates the OpenJML runtime library and can be used to run programs compiled with `openjml` to include runtime assertion checks.

 On Mac OS, you may need to execute the ``mac-setup`` script so that the Mac security system allows the OpenJML libraries to be executed.
 The 0.16.X series of releases do not need a particular version (or any version) of Java installed.